-The unique landscape makes it the perfect place for the Antarctic Sabbatical, a citizen science project inviting five volunteers to do research on microplastic pollution in the Antarctic, led by scientist and environmental advocate Kirstie Jones-Williams.
+This unique landscape made it the perfect place for the Antarctic Sabbatical, a citizen science project that invited five volunteers to do research on microplastic pollution in the Antarctic, led by scientist and environmental advocate Kirstie Jones-Williams.
 Kirstie and her team have recently returned from the month long sabbatical and are now analyzing their samples.

 According to the Airbnb newsroom article “During their visit, the Airbnb volunteers collected dozens of snow samples from remote sites, as well as helping Jones-Williams process and analyze them in a specifically set up Antarctic lab.
 Real change will only come from this experience if the selected five become ambassadors on sustainability, though — which is why Ocean Conservancy was brought on as a partner to the Sabbatical from the get-go.”*

 Antarctica is no stranger to science – there are around 66 scientific stations scattered across Antarctica, all of which serve as national research bases.
 For this citizen science project, Kirstie Jones-Williams set up her own lab to filter samples at ALE’s Union Glacier Camp.
 All adhering to strict environmental protocols and in accordance with the Antarctic Treaty, which designates Antarctica as a natural reserve devoted to peace and science.
 The goal: to determine whether microplastics have made their way into the Antarctic ice.